Hanan-Abbas/Operonix/migration/PHASE_7_COMPLETION.md

 1. **Safety Check Integration (STUB):** The safety_check node is still a stub that creates a placeholder SafetyDecision.
 Later phases will integrate with existing safety/ module (Validator, PermissionGuard, RiskRules, Confirmation).
 This is a stub implementation.

 2. **External Resume Mechanism (STUB):** The confirmation node pauses the graph (state.paused = True), but the external resume mechanism (via dashboard/API) is not fully implemented.
 For now, confirmation → execute_step is a direct edge.
 In a real implementation, this would wait for human response via dashboard/API before resuming.
 This is a stub implementation.

+**Stub Implementation:**
+- confirmation_node sets state.paused = True
+- Checkpoint is created before pausing
+- Graph edge is confirmation → execute_step (direct, no waiting)
+- No actual dashboard/API integration for human response
+- No external event listener for resume signals
+- resume_from_confirmation() function exists but not triggered by external mechanism

 3. **Process Interruption Survival:** Not yet tested.
 Requires actual process restart and checkpoint loading to verify that workflows can survive process interruption.